(Updated May 25, 2026) Saga IT

 What Changed: The Mirth Connect Licensing Shift

 In March 2025, NextGen Healthcare announced that Mirth Connect version 4.6 and all subsequent releases would be available only under a commercial license.
-Version 4.5.2, released in late 2024, became the final open-source release.
+Version 4.5.2, released in September 2024, became the final open-source release.

 The key changes: